In the struggle to care for herself, one student overcomes internal and external turmoil to generate positive self-perception.

 For much of the 10th grader’s childhood, her parents dealt with addiction and substance abuse.
 Two years ago, when her family situation became too unstable for her and her two younger brothers to handle, she moved into her grandparents’ house.
 While her family is hectic but loving, frequently spending time together, she said her mother and father isolate themselves.

-Her parents, who argued more than normal, lived together for about 10 years after their divorce because she said they wanted their children to feel as if they “grew up with a family.”
+Her parents, who she said argued more than normal, lived together for about 10 years after their divorce because the sophomore said they wanted their children to feel as if they “grew up with a family.”
 During this time she said her father was arrested following an altercation between him and her mother.
 He went to jail for a couple nights after her mother said he tried to hit her with his car, though nothing further came of the incident.

 “There would be times where my dad would be super great.
 I’d want to go hang out with him.
 We’d have stuff that we did together.
 He’d take my brothers places,” she said.
 “And then there’d be other days where it was a complete downfall.
 He was just sleeping all the time.
 He didn’t want to do anything with us.
 He would say, like, ‘Oh, I can’t be here.’
 He’d leave and have these random outbursts just at anybody who was around and would get super paranoid that we all thought he was a bad person.”